jellz/mcid/README.md

 MCID is an API for developers to easily authenticate external users with their Minecraft: Java Edition accounts.
 This can be used to build _Login with Minecraft_ and other identity linking systems involving Minecraft accounts.

-This README will focus on developmental aspects of MCID, **[visit MCID's homepage](https://mcid.party)** for general information.

 - **Built with** TypeScript, Express, Redis & node-minecraft-protocol
-- **Data collection is limited** to temporary tokens (three minute expiry) and generalised analytics (# of total codes generated & time of last generation).
+- **Data collection is limited** to temporary tokens (three-minute expiry) and generalised analytics (# of total codes generated & time of last generation).
 All users are forgotten.
 - **Supports connections with Minecraft: Java Edition versions 1.8 - 1.19.3**

 ### Breakdown

-The MCID application runs in one Docker container, and depends on a Redis instance.
-The backend architecture can be broken down to three parts: the Minecraft server (using node-minecraft-protocol), the web server (using Express), and the Redis instance storing ephemeral data in between.
+The MCID application runs in one Docker container and depends on a Redis instance.
+The backend architecture can be broken down into three parts: the Minecraft server (using node-minecraft-protocol), the web server (using Express), and the Redis instance storing ephemeral data in between.
 The app also includes a React frontend (served by the web server), but this isn't necessary for using the service for authentication.

-The Minecraft server generates codes upon connection and stores them in Redis, for the web server to verify when the API endpoint is called (see [API usage](https://mcid.party)).
+The Minecraft server generates codes upon connection and stores them in Redis, for the webserver to verify when the API endpoint is called (see [API usage](https://mcid.party)).

 ### Feedback / Contributing